What Is The Difference Between Bank Guarantee And Letter Of Credit?

-A bank guarantee is also a legal document where the bank or lending institution provides a guarantee to the exporter on the behalf of the importer to pay the full amount on-time for their delivered services in the event if the buyer defaults and fails to do it.
+When it comes to banker's guarantee vs letter of credit, a bank guarantee letter is also a legal document where the bank or lending institution provides a guarantee to the exporter on the behalf of the importer to pay the full amount on-time for their delivered services in the event if the buyer defaults and fails to do it.
 In simple words, a bank guarantee takes place when there is a default or failure made by the customer ie. buyer.
 In this financial instrument, the bank acts as a guarantor and reduces the risks of loss involved in commercial transactions.
 It is commonly used by contractors in real estate or infrastructure projects in the domestic market.

 Key Points Of Differences:

-1. Use And Application - A LC is used in International markets to guarantee import/export while a BG is used in the domestic market to guarantee infrastructural projects.
+1. Use And Application - When it comes to the difference between LC and BG, an LC is used in International markets to guarantee import/export while a BG is used in the domestic market to guarantee infrastructural projects.

-2. Liability - In LCs, the bank bears the primary liability while in BG, it is secondary.
+2. Liability - Another difference between letter of credit and bank guarantee is that in LCs, the bank bears the primary liability while in BG, it is secondary.

-3. Risks Involved - LC brings lesser risks to the merchant, more to the bank while BG, it is more risks for the merchant, lesser for the banks.
+3. Risks Involved - In BG vs LC, LC brings lesser risks to the merchant, more to the bank while BG, it is more risks for the merchant, lesser for the banks.

-4. Parties Involved - There are 5 or more parties involved in LC.
+4. Parties Involved - While comparing LC vs BG, there are 5 or more parties involved in LC.
 These are the confirming bank, negotiating bank, advising bank, issuing bank, beneficiary, and applicant while bank guarantee has only 3.
 They are bankers, the beneficiary, and the applicant.

-5. Default - LC does not wait for the buyer’s default while a BG becomes effective only after a default made by the applicant.
+5. Default - One more difference between LC and bank guarantee is that LC does not wait for the buyer’s default while a BG becomes effective only after a default made by the applicant.

-6. Recipient - In LC, it is the seller’s bank that receives the instrument while in BG, it is the beneficiary.
+6. Recipient -While differentiating BG and LC, LC, it is the seller’s bank that receives the instrument in LC, while in BG, it is the beneficiary.

 Emerio Banque is a legal and private financial institution specializing in international trade finance services, import/ export, letter of credit, and other offshore banking services.